BDC Hamburger Icon

 Paychex Pricing

 Like some of the other employee retirement plan providers we reviewed, Paychex doesn’t post pricing for its retirement services online.
-The company requires you to fill out an online form to get the quote process started.
-A representative will get back to you, typically in under an hour.
+To initiate a quote, simply answer two questions; a representative will reach out to you, typically in under an hour.

 • Setup fees

-• Monthly service fees (for recordkeeping, plan administration and fund custody)
+• Monthly administrative service fees (for recordkeeping, plan administration and fund custody)

 • Investment management fees